Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-ef-configuration

 The registration ensures that the `MyDataContext` type is built using the same session and transaction that is used by the `ITransactionalSession`.
 Once the transactional session is committed, it notifies the Entity Framework context to call `SaveChangesAsync`.
-For cases where the transactional session is not in play, a data context with a dedicated connection is returned.
+When the transactional session is not used, a data context with a dedicated connection is returned.

 ## Using the session